OferRavid/OferRavid/README.md

 ## Hi there 👋

+I'm Ofer, I'm a DevOps Engineer with passion for Backend Development.
+I recently finished an on-line Backend course on boot.dev.

+I currently work on a private project: a note-taking app called 'Notey'.
+Notey is developed in Go utilizing the Echo framework, PostgreSQL for data management, and JSON Web Tokens (JWT) for secure authentication.
+I'm also making my way through the AWS DevSecOps certification path.

+I'm actively looking for a position in DevOps or Backend Developmnt, so if you know of any companies that need a skilled Go or Python Engineer or a promising DevOps Engineer, [hit me up!](https://www.linkedin.com/in/ofer-ravid-71527b154/)

 <!--
 **OferRavid/OferRavid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.